markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

+The title, the link text and even
-The title may be omitted:
+the destination may be omitted:

 ```````````````````````````````` example
 [link](/uri)